augusito/repository/README.md

 ### BaseRepository
 This is a concrete class extending the `AbstarctBaseRepository` class by simply adding a sensible constructor.
-In code, the interface resembles:
+In code, the class resembles:

 ```php
 <?php